kweav/prepwork_revamp/docs/13-print-n-lines.md

 ### SET the input filename

-Within your Python script, set the filename variable to be equal to the first command line argument like you did in fourth Python exercise module.
+Within your Python script, set the filename variable to be equal to the first command line argument like you did in fourth Applied Python Exercise chapter.

 ***
 <details><summary> ANSWER: </summary>